 In 1944, when the British government advertised in Jamaica for volunteers for the Royal Air Force against Germany, Arthur Curling answered the call.

-He was not yet 16 years of age at the time, but passed the test and enlisted.
-He recalled, “My parents did not approve in the beginning, but they had no choice at the time, and like everything else, its your life and your education, you gain an experience.”
-Like many other Jamaicans, he underwent training on the island, before traveling to England.
+He was not yet 16 years of age, at the time, but passed the test and enlisted.
+He recalled, “My parents did not approve in the beginning, but they had no choice at the time, and like everything else, it’s your life and your education, you gain an experience.”
+Like many other Jamaicans, he underwent training on the island, before travelling to England.

-He later trained as a print finisher and played his part in bringing about social changes in the community.
-Having raised a family, in retirement he often traveled to North America, The West Indies, the continent of Africa visiting Liberia, Sierra Leone and South Africa.
+Having raised a family, (in retirement) he often travelled.
+He went to North America, and the West Indies.
+He also went to the continent of Africa where he visited Liberia, Sierra Leone and South Africa.